ahakimsheik7/100-nights-sfmc/README.md

    - Ensured high contrast and clear typography for better accessibility.

 5. **Effort and Time**:
-   - Spent approximately **6 hours** designing, coding, testing, and refining the email to achieve a polished and professional result.
+   - Spent approximately **5 hours** designing, coding, testing, and refining the email to achieve a polished and professional result.

 ### **Key Highlights**
+- **Centered Logo**: Ensured the logo is prominently displayed and centered for better branding.
-- **Responsive Layout**: Ensured the email renders perfectly on both desktop and mobile devices.
+- **Responsive Layout**: Optimized the email for both desktop and mobile devices.
+- **Call-to-Action**: Added a clear and engaging button to encourage user interaction.
 - **Professional Aesthetic**: Used modern design principles to create a visually appealing and user-friendly experience.
-- **Optimized Content**: Focused on delivering impactful and concise messaging.

 ---

 ## 🛠️ What We Worked On Tonight

-Tonight, we focused on refining and enhancing the **Love & Kindness Email** to ensure it is professional, visually appealing, and emotionally engaging.
+Tonight, we focused on refining and enhancing the **Eat Healthy Email** to ensure it is professional, visually appealing, and emotionally engaging.
 Here's a summary of the key updates:

 1. **Logo Alignment**:
    - Centered the logo in the header for a clean and balanced design.